autowarefoundation/autoware.universe/sensing/autoware_pointcloud_preprocessor/docs/concatenate-data.md

 #### timeout_sec

 When network issues occur or when point clouds experience delays in the previous processing pipeline, some point clouds may be delayed or dropped.
 To address this, the `timeout_sec` parameter is used.
 Once the timer is created, it will start counting down from `timeout_sec`.
 If the timer reaches zero, the collector will not wait for delayed or dropped point clouds but will concatenate the remaining point clouds in the collector directly.
-The figure below demonstrates how `timeout_sec` works with `concatenate_and_time_sync_node`.
+The figure below demonstrates how `timeout_sec` works with `concatenate_and_time_sync_node` when `timeout_sec` is set to `0.12` (120 ms).

 ![concatenate_edge_case](./image/concatenate_edge_case.drawio.svg)